CodeSwine/GTA5Online-Private_Public_Lobby/README.md

 3. Join GTA online.
 4. Click "Deactivate Rules" and invite your friends.
 5. If they're all there click "Activate rules" again.

+Note: you don't need to add your own IP Address.
+Previous rules are deleted at startup.